 Deep Cycle Marine Battery Test

-The term “lead acid battery” usually conjures up the image of a standard flooded cell battery commonly found in cars and in 80 percent of all production boats.
-Actually, there are three basic types of storage batteries used in the marine industry that are constructed of lead and acid: flooded or wet-cell batteries, AGM (absorbed glass mat) batteries, and gel (gelled electrolyte) batteries.
+The term “lead acid battery” usually conjures up the image of a standard flooded cell battery commonly found in cars and 80 percent of all production boats.
+There are three basic types of storage batteries used in the marine industry that is constructed of lead and acid: flooded or wet-cell batteries, AGM (absorbed glass mat) batteries, and gel (gelled electrolyte) batteries.
 Lead acid batteries are further sub-grouped into three application-based categories: starting, deep-cycle, and dual-purpose.
 We’ll focus here on deep-cycle AGM and gel batteries.

 The most widely installed battery on new, entry-level, production boats is still the flooded cell battery.
 This is primarily because of its low initial cost when compared to similarly sized AGM and gel batteries.
-Even though most flooded cell batteries require electrolyte maintenance, contain spillable corrosive acid, and vent explosive gases when severely overcharged, they still provide an energy reserve that is tolerant of a wide range of recharging voltages, and are universally available.
+Even though most flooded cell batteries require electrolyte maintenance, contain spillable corrosive acid, and vent explosive gasses when severely overcharged, they still provide an energy reserve that is tolerant of a wide range of recharging voltages and is universally available.

 However, boat technology and boating habits are changing.
 Bow thrusters once reserved for only the largest mega-yachts are now routinely found on vessels under 40 feet, and DC power inverters are almost as common as windlasses.
 What all of these accessories have in common is an incredible appetite for DC power.
 As boat manufacturers build larger house battery banks to keep up the load demands, they are faced with two choices: Build a battery bank out of traditional flooded cells, or embrace new technology and opt for a battery bank that is as progressive as their boat design.